stas00/the-art-of-debugging/methodology.md

 ```
 now the next command in the sequence will only be executed if the previous one was successful.

 ## Alias frequently used commands

-If you repeat the same commands often - use aliases.
+If you repeat the same commands often - consider using aliases.
 Especially in situations when commands use multiple difficult to remember flags.

 suggestion: always add a few aliases at a time and start using them before adding new aliases.
 Like learning a new new languages if you don't use it you lose it.